Classifying Infinity Topoi via Weighted Limits: A Lemma on Flat Functors

 We will produce a map $\mathfrak{S} : Fun(C, \mathcal{S})^{\Delta^{1}} \rightarrow Fun(C^{\Delta^{1}}, \mathcal{S})$ which we will show corestricts to an inverse of $\mathbb{T}$.
 To do this we will closely follow the argument of \cite[Lemma IV.1.2]{Johnstone}, by producing the (co)units of the equivalences.

 Given $\alpha : U_{0} \rightarrow U_{1}$, we define $\mathfrak{S}(\alpha)$ by the pullback:

 We want to show that $\mathfrak{S}$ corestricts to a functor

 By the characterization of filtered functors from \cite[Section 5.3.5]{LurieHTT}, it suffices to show that $\mathfrak{S}$ takes transformations of filtered colimits of representables to filtered colimits of representables.
-Since every map of ind objects has a level representation (reference?? this is true classically), we reduce to showing that $\mathfrak{S}$ sends diagrams of representables to representables.
+Since every map of ind objects has a level representation, we reduce to showing that $\mathfrak{S}$ sends diagrams of representables to representables.

-Consider a natural transformation $\alpha: Hom_{C}(-, x) \xrightarrow{Hom_{C}(-, q)} Hom_{C}(-, y)$ For a morphism $f: z \rightarrow w$ in $C^{\Delta^{1}}$, the description of mapping spaces in functor categories as ends from \cite{Haugseng} implies that we can describe $Map_{C^{\Delta^{1}}}(f, q)$ as the limit of
+Consider a natural transformation $\alpha: Hom_{C}(-, x) \xrightarrow{Hom_{C}(-, q)} Hom_{C}(-, y)$.
+For a morphism $f: z \rightarrow w$ in $C^{\Delta^{1}}$, the description of mapping spaces in functor categories as ends from \cite{Haugseng} implies that we can describe $Map_{C^{\Delta^{1}}}(f, q)$ as the limit of

 which, unwinding the definitions is exactly the pullback defining $\mathfrak{S}(\alpha)(f)$.

 Given $U \in Fun((C^{op})^{\Delta^{1}}, \mathcal{S})$, we have a natural transformation